vasilianstoica/Quantitative-Trading-/Machine_Learning/README.md

   - **Scripts and Notebooks:**
     You'll find Python scripts and Jupyter notebooks demonstrating different methods and techniques in trading strategy development.
   - **Data Samples:**
      Any sample data provided is solely for demonstration and testing purposes.
+The historical data used in these examples was downloaded from Binance through their API.

 ---